innerout/nano-lsm/net_interface/README.md

 server folder contains all the server related code whereas par_net contain all the client related code.
 The implementation the Parallax network library that uses par_net classes is at <PARALLAX_HOME_FOLDER>/lib/api/parallax_client_lib.c

+## Running YCSB Against Parallax TCP/IP Server

+To run YCSB against the TCP/IP Parallax server, use the ycsb_tcp executable.
+This executable is specifically designed for interfacing with the Parallax server over TCP/IP, ensuring optimal performance and compatibility.

+Set in <PARALLAX_HOME_FOLDER>options.yml the property parallax_server: <server hostname>:<server port>, where Parallax server runs.